hwpoison/voice-assistant/README.md

 2 - unzip and put the content in a new folder named "model" in the same folder as the script.

-3 - run with "python assistant.py" , select your device and press Enter.
+3 - run with "python assistant.py" or "gui.pyw" , select your device and press Enter.

 ## Features
  - Execute commands with a hotword like google assistant.
  - Reload commands while the assistant is runing.
+ - Can execute commands with numeric args.
  - Repeat the last command.
  - You can add more commands and hotwords.